1. Overview

 Create a Workbook

-Creates a new Excel workbook in the user's OneDrive using the Microsoft Graph API.
-It requires a file name and returns the new workbook's metadata, including its ID, name, and web URL.
+Create a new Excel workbook in user's OneDrive using Microsoft Graph API.
+Requires file name parameter.
+Returns new workbook metadata including ID, name, and web URL.

 Input Parameters: